NB Psychiatry

 What are the risk factors of schizophrenia?

-Genetics.
 People with a family history of schizophrenia are far more likely to develop the disorder.
-However, it is not caused by a single gene, and other factors such as environmental influences are also important.
+However, it is not caused by a single gene; other factors, such as environmental influences, are also important.

 What are the treatment options for schizophrenia?

-Typical antipsychotics.
-These drugs interact with the way your brain utilizes dopamine, a neurotransmitter used for cell-to-cell communication.
+• Typical antipsychotics.
+These drugs interact with how your brain utilizes dopamine, a neurotransmitter for cell-to-cell communication.

 Psychotherapy involves regularly scheduled talks between the patient and a mental health professional.
 The sessions may focus on current or past problems, experiences, thoughts, feelings, or relationships.
-It can be a long-term treatment option, but for the right individual, it can make a significant difference in their quality of life.
+It can be a long-term treatment option, but it can make a significant difference in the right individual’s quality of life.

 Helping someone who may have schizophrenia